ZZHCodeZera/AteGCL/README.md

 Due to the large size of datasets and their similarity matrix *ML-10M*, *Amazon* and *Tmall*, we have uploaded them on BaiduDisk.
 Please check the URL below. https://pan.baidu.com/s/1PaDPQHdyVwyCAepKwH7iLg f04m

-Before running the codes, please ensure that two directories `log/` and `saved_model/` are created under the root directory.
-They are used to store the training results and the saved model and optimizer states.

 ### 2. Running environment

-We develope our codes in the following environment:

 ```
 Python version 3.9.12